oktadev/okta-blog/_source/_posts/2024-07-05-jhipster-terraform-azure.md

 {% img blog/jhipster-terraform-azure/azure-architecture.jpg alt:"Azure architecture diagram" width:"900" %}{: .center-image }

-**Network Topology**: The architecture uses a hub-spoke network topoloy, where the hub and spoke are deployed in separate virtual networks connected through peering, minimizing exposure of resources to the public internet.
-The hub virtual network contains an Azure Firewall in its own subnet, securing outbound network traffic.
-The spoke network contains the AKS cluster, the Application Gateway and a private link to the Azure Container Registry.
+**Network Topology**: The architecture uses a hub-spoke network topology, where the hub and spoke are deployed in separate virtual networks connected through peering, minimizing exposure of resources to the public internet.
+The hub virtual network contains an Azure Firewall in a dedicated subnet, securing outbound network traffic.
+The spoke network contains the AKS cluster, the Application Gateway, and a private link to the Azure Container Registry.

 **Azure Kubernetes Service**: The managed Kubernetes cluster.

 **Azure Virtual Network**: an isolated and secure environment for VMs and applications.

 **Azure Application Gateway**: Load balances traffic to the web application, operating at Layer 7, using the Azure Application Gateway Ingress Controller (AGIC) as the Kubernetes ingress controller.
-It has Web Application Firewall (WAF) enabled, securing incoming traffic from common web attacks and it can perform SSL termination.
+It has the Web Application Firewall (WAF) enabled, securing incoming traffic from common web attacks and it can perform SSL termination.

 > **IMPORTANT NOTE**: To limit the scope of this tutorial, TLS is not configured at the Application Gateway, but keep in mind securing traffic to your application is required for production.

-**Azure Firewall**: the network security service protecting all network resources, only allowing approved inbound traffic, through the configuration of firewall rules.
+**Azure Firewall**: the network security service protecting all network resources, only allowing approved inbound traffic, by configuring firewall rules.

 **Azure Container Registry**: stores private container images that can be run in the AKS cluster.

-**Application Gateway Ingress Controller (AGIC)**: a Kubernetes resource for leveraging the Azure Application Gateway as external loadbalancer for exposing an application to the internet.
+**Application Gateway Ingress Controller (AGIC)**: a Kubernetes resource for leveraging the Azure Application Gateway as an external load balancer for exposing an application to the internet.

-On to the deployment, start by creating a folder for the Terraform configuration, inspired on the [reference implementation](https://github.com/mspnp/aks-fabrikam-dronedelivery) from Azure:
+On to the deployment, start by creating a folder for the Terraform configuration, inspired by the [reference implementation](https://github.com/mspnp/aks-fabrikam-dronedelivery) from Azure:

 ```shell
 mkdir terraform